Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

             self.fit(model)  # This would be automated by Lightning Trainer.

-        # 2. This can be fully removed as Lightning handles the loop and setting up the model, optimizer, dataloader.
+        # 2. This can be fully removed as Lightning handles the FitLoop
+        # and setting up the model, optimizer, dataloader and many more.

         def fit(self):
             optimizer = self.configure_optimizers()